 Carnegie Mellon is committed to providing a safe and secure environment for all minors involved in any programs or activities conducted on university premises, as well as any off-campus programs or activities sponsored by the university.

-Our Policy on the Protection of Children in Carnegie Mellon Programs, Activities & Facilities highlights the university's dedication to keeping kids safe.
-This policy sets forth the university's requirements for and the expectations of faculty, staff, students, contractors, and volunteers who operate and/or participate in such programs.
-The purpose of this policy, and our Best Practices for Individuals and Program Requirements is to ensure the safety and well-being of minors while setting high standards to encourage the pursuit of excellence in our engagement, outreach, and service to the community.
+The Policy on the Protection of Children in Carnegie Mellon Programs, Activities and Facilities highlights the university's dedication to keeping kids safe.
+This policy sets forth the university's requirements for and the expectations of faculty, staff, students, contractors and volunteers who operate and/or participate in such programs.
+The purpose of this Policy, and our Best Practices for Individuals and Program Requirements, is to ensure the safety and well-being of minors while setting high standards to encourage the pursuit of excellence in our engagement, outreach and service to the community.

-A registration form must be submitted for each program, course, or activity involving minors.
-Programs, courses, or activities that operate periodically must register annually.
+A registration form must be submitted for each program, course or activity involving minors at least 30 days prior to the start date.
+Programs, courses or activities that operate periodically must register annually.
 All programs, activities and courses involving minors must register with Child Protection Operations before beginning interactions with minors.
-Registration is required on an annual basis; however, the addition of new volunteers and/or university employees should be reported to Child Protection Operations as changes occur.
+Registration is required on an annual basis.
+However, the addition of new volunteers and/or university employees should be reported to Child Protection Operations as changes occur.
 If you have questions about the registration process, please send a message to email@example.com.